The Oil Region Historic Preservation Awards, first given in 1997, honor and encourage preservation.

 Rules

-- Any individuals and structures in the Oil Heritage Region are eligible.
-This includes all of Venango County, the City of Titusville, the Borough of Hydetown, and Oil Creek Township in Crawford County.
+• Any individuals, buildings, and structures in the Oil Region National Heritage Area are eligible.
+This area includes all of Venango County, the City of Titusville, the Borough of Hydetown, and Oil Creek Township in Crawford County.

-- Awards are announced in April and presented in May, which the Commonwealth of Pennsylvania has designated as Preservation Month.
+• Awards are announced in April and presented in May, which is National Preservation Month.

 Congratulations to the 2023 Historic Preservation Award Recipients